Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Watch your pool’s pH

-Maintaining an alkaline pH (between 7.2 and 7.6) will help ward off unwanted algae, and harmful bacteria as well will find your pool a barren land (that’s actually a good thing in this context).
+Maintaining an pH (between 7.2 and 7.6) will help ward off unwanted algae, and harmful bacteria as well will find your pool a barren land (that’s actually a good thing in this context).

 Maintain good filtration methods